gbex384/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14-1.png)

-**We see that there is significantly higher activity during the weekdays than the weekends.**
+**We see that there is significantly higher activity during the weekends than the weekdays.**